suyalcinkaya/notebook/programming/angular.md

 Navigate to `http://localhost:4200/` in default.
 The app will automatically reload for any changes in the source files.

 ## Useful Commands
-- Use `ng serve --open` or `ng serve -o` to open the browser on `http://localhost:4200/`.
-- Use `ng serve --port 1903` to serve on custom port.
-- Use `ng test` to run all unit tests.
-- Use `ng build` to build and bundle the application for deployment.
-    > `development`: default mode, do not minify or uglify code,

-    > `production`: minify and uglify code.
-    - To build for production: `ng build --target=production`
 - Use `ng new my-dream-app --style=scss` for scss instead of css(default).
 - Use `ng generate class my-new-module` or `ng g cl my-new-module` to add a module.
 - Use `ng generate class my-new-class` or `ng g cl my-new-class` to add a class.